-The constitutions of the following RVC academic committees include student members.
+The constitutions of the following RVC academic committees include student memb ers.

-The constitutions of the following RVC academic committees include student members.
-Committee name Student membership SU are responsible for filling membership roles highlighted in bold purple Academic Board SU President SU Postgraduate Course Representatives OR SU Postgraduate Officer SU Undergraduate Course Representative OR SU Officer (Undergraduate) Learning, Teaching and Assessment Committee SU President SU Postgraduate Officer OR SU Postgraduate Course Representative SU Vet Nursing Officer if SU President is an UG Vet Nurse student then this position will not be filled BVetMed student if SU President is a BVetMed student then this position will not be filled SU Undergraduate Sciences Officer if SU President is an UG Biosciences student then this position will not be filled Modular Scheme Management Committee SU Undergraduate Course Representative OR SU Officer (undergraduate) SU Postgraduate Course Representative OR SU Postgraduate Officer Student Development Committee SU Vice President Welfare SU Vet Nursing Liason Officer OR SU Vet Nursing course representative SU BVetMed course representative OR SU Camden Officer if BVetMed student SU Undergraduate Sciences Officer OR SU Biosciences course representative OR SU Camden Officer if UG Biosciences student SU Postgraduate Officer OR SU Postgraduate course representative during any academic year where neither role is taken by a BVetMed student, then SU BVetMed Course Rep should be added as an additional member for that year.
+Committee name Student membership SU are responsible for filling membership roles highlighted in bold purple Academic Board SU President SU Postgraduate Course Representatives OR SU Postgraduate Officer SU Undergraduate Course Representative OR SU Officer (Undergraduate) Learning, Teaching and Assessment Committee SU President SU Postgraduate Officer OR SU Postgraduate Course Representative SU Vet Nursing Officer if SU President is an UG Vet Nurse student then this position will not be filled BVetMed student if SU President is a BVetMed student then this position will not be filled SU Undergraduate Sciences Officer if SU President is an UG Biosciences student then this position will not be filled SU Undergraduate Course Representative OR SU Officer (undergraduate) Modular Scheme Management Committee SU Postgraduate Course Representative OR SU Postgraduate Officer Student Development Committee SU Vice President Welfare SU Vet Nursing Liason Officer OR SU Vet Nursing course representative SU BVetMed course representative OR SU Camden Officer if BVetMed student SU Undergraduate Sciences Officer OR SU Biosciences course representative OR SU Camden Officer if UG Biosciences student SU Postgraduate Officer OR SU Postgraduate course representative during any academic year where neither role is taken by a BVetMed student, then SU BVetMed Course Rep should be added as an additional member for that year.
 Research Degrees Committee SU Postgraduate Officer 3 postgraduate research student representatives who together reflect the different modes and location of study.
 Teaching Quality Committee SU Vice President Representation and Communications SU Undergraduate Course Representatives OR SU Officer (undergraduate) SU Postgraduate Course Representative OR SU Postgraduate Officer TQC sub-group: Student Engagement in Quality Enhancement Working Group SU Vice President Representation and Communications SU Postgraduate Officer 3 SU Course Representatives OR SU Officers TQC sub-group: External Student Survey Results Working Group SU President SU Postgraduate Officer (for Postgraduate meeting of group) TQC sub-group: Annual Quality Improvement sub-group At least 1 SU Course Representative/SU Officer from the year being reviewed by the group.
 Course Management Committees At least 1 SU Course Representative for each year of each course (where in post), as set out in the committee's constitution.
 In addition for postgraduate CMCs the SU Postgraduate Officer(s) to be invited to attend members, with the intention that the officers can attend when they feel appropriate/required alongside the SU Course reps.
+In addition, for Veterinary Nursing CMC only, the SU Veterinary Nursing Liaison Officer to be invited to attend member, with the intentior dattend member, set an attend when they feel appropriate/required alongside the SU Course reps.
 In addition, for Veterinary Nursing CMC only, the SU Veterinary Nursing Liaison Officer to be invited to attend member, with the intention that the officers can attend when they feel appropriate/required alongside the SU Course reps.
 In addition, for Biological and Biomedical CMC only, SU Undergraduate Sciences Officer to be invited to attend member, with the intention that the officers can attend when they feel appropriate/required alongside the SU Course reps.